Introduction to StarWind Virtual SAN for vSphere

 4. On the left sidebar, click Networking.

-In case the Network interface is inactive, click on the interface and turn it on.
+In case the Network interface is inactive, click on the interface, turn it on, and set it to “Connect automatically“.

-5. Alternatively, log in to the VM via the VMware console and assign a static IP address by editing the configuration file of the interface located by the following path:
+6. Alternatively, log in to the VM via the VMware console and assign a static IP address by editing the configuration file of the interface located by the following path: /etc/sysconfig/network-scripts

 Add the IP settings needed to the file:

-By default, the Management link should have ens192 interface name.
-The configuration file should look as following:
+By default, the Management link should have an ens192 interface name.
+The configuration file should look as follows:

-Restart interface using following cmdlet: ifdown ens192 && ifup ens192
+9. Restart interface using the following cmdlet: sudo ifdown ens192 , sudo ifup ens192 or restart the VM.

-8. Repeat the steps above on each StarWind VSAN VMs.
+12. Repeat the steps above on each StarWind VSAN VM.

 Configuring StarWind Management Console